behnamasadi/PythonTutorial/docs/class.md

+### properties, setters and attribute

-In Python, properties and setters are part of a mechanism to control the access and modification of class attributes.
+properties and setters are part of a mechanism to control the access and modification of class attributes.
 They allow you to define custom behavior when getting and setting attribute values.
 Properties are used to define a "getter" for an attribute, while setters are used to define a "setter" for an attribute.
 Let me explain each concept in more detail:

 1. Class Attribute:
 A class attribute is a variable that belongs to the class.